charlesmchen/WeView2/whyWeView2.md

 <!-- TEMPLATE START -->

+*Summary: iOS Auto-Layout is complex and unwieldy and yields ugly code.*

-* When using iOS Auto Layout you need to manage considerations such as _constraint priority, constraint sufficiency, constraint conflicts (ie. over-constrained layouts), ambiguous layout, nearest common ancestors_, etc.  These issues also complicate refactoring and redesign.
+* **Conceptual Complexity** When using iOS Auto Layout you need to manage considerations such as _constraint priority, constraint sufficiency, constraint conflicts (ie. over-constrained layouts), ambiguous layout, nearest common ancestors_, etc.  These issues also complicate refactoring and redesign.
+* **Lack of locality**  iOS Auto Layout is based on a complex constraint-solving system.
+The final position and size of any view in the system can be affected by all of the constraints in the system.
+Those constraints don't necessarily reside on the view's parent.
+It can be difficult to resolve an issue that without understanding the entire view hierarchy.
-* _Here's a simple code comparison_, based on Apple's sample code that centers a button at the bottom of it's superview bounds with 20pt spacing.
+* **Code Complexity** _Here's a simple code comparison_, based on Apple's sample code that centers a button at the bottom of it's superview bounds with 20pt spacing.

 ![Layout Snapshot](images/snapshot-5B46EB1B-30D4-4FAE-8BC7-D76FA3BBE6CA-34104-00011AA1BCCB403A.png)